Mid-20th-century baby boom: Causes

 during baby boom, that the correlation between cohort fertility of the relevant women and access to electrical service in early adulthood is negative, and that Amish also experienced the baby boom.

 Judith Blake and Prithwis Das Gupta point out the increase in ideal family size in the times of baby boom.

-Peter Lindert partially attribute the baby boom to the extension of income tax coverage on most of the US population in the early 1940s.
-The latter actualize already existed and newly created tax exemptions for children and married couples creating the new incentive for earlier marriage and higher fertility.
+Peter Lindert partially attributed the baby boom to the extension of income tax to most of the US population in the early 1940s and newly created tax exemptions for children and married couples creating a new incentive for earlier marriage and higher fertility.
 It is proposed that because the taxation was progressive the baby boom was more pronounced among the richer population.